FlxwDNS/PythiaSQL/README.md

 - Java Development Kit (JDK) installed on your system.
 - A MySQL database server running with the necessary credentials (host, port, database name, username, and password).

-## Step 1: Setting up the PythiaSQL Library
-- Download the PythiaSQL library from the official repository on GitHub.
-- Add the PythiaSQL library to your Java project's classpath.

-## Step 2: Enabling the Database Connection
+## Enabling the Database Connection
 To enable the database connection, you need to call the `enable` method from the `PythiaSQL` class.
 This method takes the following parameters:
 - `host` (String): The host address or name of the database server.
 - `port` (int): The port number used for the database connection.